raphi-tech/git-mirror/README.md

 Periodically and automatically bring a select repository up to date with the current state of an actively worked on repository.
 This is scheduled through a cron job who gets a cloned mirror of the origin repository and mirror-pushes it to the select repository.
 This process ensures that all branches, tags, and commits are replicated in the new repository.

 ## How to use it (Windows)

+Rename `.config.example` to `.config` and configure your variables according to your needs.
+It is right now possible to use SSH, HTTP with the credential manager and HTTP without a credential manager.

+Please keep in mind, that as of right now, you have to use the same authentication method for both repositories, if you copy this script.
+Also keep in mind that using this script requires you to having set up the authentication methods beforehand.
+Use the information below to set it up.

+As already mentioned, you can use HTTP connection without a credential manager.
+This bears the risk, that your credentials are directly written and shown inside of the git URL you use to fetch and push.
+Use this at your own risk.

+The .config file is included in the .gitignore, so it won't get shown on your remote repository, if you choose to store it there.

 ### HTTP Authentication - Git Credential Manager
 ```
 git config --global credential.helper manager